 The researchers conclude that the combination of Gleevec and Hydrea offers promise for the treatment of glioblastoma multiforme.
 This treatment combination resulted in tumor shrinkage in some patients with glioblastoma multiforme and produced no serious toxic effects.

 Patients with glioblastoma multiforme may wish to talk with their doctor about the risks and benefits of participating in a clinical trial further evaluating therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Dresemann G. Imatinib and hydroxyurea in pretreated progressive glioblastoma multiforme: a patient series.
 Annals of Oncology.
 2005;16:1702-1708.